 Emotional & Lifestyle Factors That Cause Amenorrhea

 - Extreme stress: Extreme stress can affect the functioning of the hypothalamus which is a part of your brain responsible for hormone regulation.
+In non-medical terms, stress can send your menstrual cycle haywire.
 Once your level of stress decreases, periods should return to normal.

-- Extreme weight loss: Women who are 10% or more below normal weight may experience hormonal changes that interrupt or halt ovulation and menstrual blood flow.
+- Extreme weight loss: Women who have significant weight loss especially within a short period of time or are severely underweight as per guidelines may experience hormonal changes that interrupt or halt ovulation and menstrual blood flow.

 Physical & Medical Factors That Cause Amenorrhea

-- Polycystic ovary syndrome (PCOS): PCOS is characterized by higher, sustained levels of hormones than normal.
+- Polycystic ovary syndrome (PCOS): PCOS is characterized by higher, sustained levels of certain hormones than normal.

-- Uterine fibroids or polyps: Growths on the inner lining of the uterus can cause irregular menstruation and amenorrhea.
+- Uterine fibroids or polyps: Growths on the inner lining of the uterus or within the uterus can cause irregular menstruation and heavy menstrual bleeding..

-- Uterine scarring: A build-up of scar tissue on the uterine lining can interfere with the normal shedding of the endometrium.
+- Uterine scarring: The presence of scar tissue on the uterine lining can interfere with the normal shedding of the endometrium.
 Scarring can be caused by procedures like cesarian section, polyp removal, or dilation and curettage (D&C) surgery after a miscarriage.

-- Birth control: Birth control pills are meant to regulate hormones so they naturally will disrupt your normal rise and fall of hormones.
+- Birth control: Birth control pills are meant to impact hormones so they naturally will disrupt the normal rise and fall of certain hormones.

-- Other medications: Some medications like chemotherapy treatments, antidepressants, and blood pressure drugs can cause periods to stop.
+- Other medications: Some medications like chemotherapy treatments, antidepressants, and blood pressure drugs can affect period regularity

-- Hormone production disruption: Any other condition that can cause a hormone imbalance like an under or overactive thyroid gland or a tumor on the pituitary gland can lead to amenorrhea.
+- Hormone production disruption: Any other condition that can cause a hormone imbalance like an under or overactive thyroid gland or a tumor on the pituitary gland can lead to amenorrhea or abnormal menstruation

 When to See a Doctor

-Your period can change each month and as you get older.
+Your period can fluctuate month-to-month due to any of these factors.
+It will also change more broadly as you get older.
 Many of these changes are totally normal and nothing to worry about.
 Having said that, there are times when these changes are cause for concern.
 As a general rule of thumb, you should always visit your health care provider if you: